eswinsw/riscv-builder/README.md

 This is a meta repository that hosts only the top level makefile and scripts that builds risc-v based Linux kernel suitable for running on the QEMU emulator

 # Usage

-## Download, build tools and images

-`$ make`

-## Run # Riscv-builder

-This is a meta repository that hosts only the top level makefile and scripts that builds risc-v based Linux kernel suitable for running on the QEMU emulator

-# Usage

 1. Download and build